 Trade Promotion Optimisation (TPO) systems

-Trade promotion has a potential to increase sales but only with data-driven strategies in place.
-An IDG survey showed some large global manufacturers making a move beyond the basic trade promotion management tools towards achieving trade promotion optimisation (TPO), defined as the ability to run ‘what if’ simulations when planning promotional campaigns.
-This, the report said, was “now one of the strongest desires among larger companies”.
+Trade promotions have the best potential to increase sales with data-driven strategies.
+An IDG survey showed some large global manufacturers making a move beyond the basic trade promotion management tools towards achieving trade promotion optimisation (TPO), defined as the ability to run ‘what if’ simulations when planning promotional campaigns was “now one of the strongest desires among larger companies.”

-Trade promotion optimisation (TPO) are sophisticated systems capable of advanced analytics (e.g. advanced price elasticity and cannibalisation modelling capabilities) to enable users to automate the exploration of a large number of what-if scenarios, running optimisation algorithms across a promotional program, whilst considering various constraints and objectives (e.g. trading terms constraints, market share objectives, promotional guardrails, supplier constraints, category growth objectives, etc)
+Trade Promotion Optimisation (TPO) systems are sophisticated applications capable of advanced analytics (e.g. advanced price elasticity and cannibalisation modelling capabilities).
+TPO enables users to automate the exploration of a large number of what-if scenarios, and run optimisation algorithms across those promotional programs, whilst considering various constraints and objectives (e.g. trading terms constraints, market share objectives, promotional guardrails, supplier constraints, category growth objectives, etc.)

-A successful TPO can deliver a range of benefits including:
+A successful TPO implementation can deliver a range of benefits including: